d7networks/nagios/Configure-NagiosXI.md

 ### 3. Add notification commands

-On Nagios XI  - GUI, Navigate to following path and add two commands seperately.
+On Nagios XI  - GUI, Navigate to following path and add service and host notification commands.

 Configure > Core Config Manager > Commands > Add new
 ```